 Studio members participate in regular group practice, residencies, and workshops, while building toward the development of new original works.
 Each member creates as a generative artist in his or her own right, with the Studio as a space for extraordinary theatrical ideas.
 The Studio’s work is characterized by:

-is the resident acting studio of the arts non-profit, Arthouse2B, and hosts its working sessions and public viewings out of St. Paul’s Church in Cobble Hill, Brooklyn.
+As the resident acting studio of the arts non-profit, Arthouse2B, Studio Child supports Arthouse2B’s three-fold commitment to artistry, spirituality, and hospitality – cultivating an in-house performing arts collective, treating performance as both artistic research and spiritual inquiry, and producing live theatrical events for the broader Arthouse2B community.
+The Studio hosts its working sessions and public viewings out of St. Paul’s Church in Cobble Hill, Brooklyn.

 Brand identity development by Frank & Lou Creative.